top of page

 Ms. Willye Bryan grew up in the segregated South, where early exposure to racial inequality shaped her commitment to justice and community repair.
 Before founding the Justice League of Greater Lansing Michigan, she built a four-decade career as a classical biological control entomologist, serving with both the U.S. Department of Agriculture–Agricultural Research Service (USDA-ARS) and Michigan State University.
 Her scientific accomplishments include more than 35 peer-reviewed publications, contributions to invasive-species management, and co-editing Memoirs of Black Entomologists (JLGLM, n.d.-e).

 At USDA-ARS, she organized the agency’s first Black History programs in the Mid-South region, advancing internal diversity and historical awareness.
 Alongside her research, she taught, mentored emerging scientists, and led community education initiatives connecting science, equity, and public service.
-Drawing on her civil-rights activism, scientific leadership, and decades of outreach, Ms..
-Bryan founded JLGLM in 2021 to address racial wealth inequity through faith-based reparations focused on education, homeownership, and business development under an African American Advisory Council
+Drawing on her civil-rights activism, scientific leadership, and decades of outreach, Ms. Bryan founded JLGLM in 2021 to address racial wealth inequities through a faith based reparations model focusing on education, homeownership, and business development under an African American Advisory Council.

 Mr. Prince Jerold Solace